imjord/imjord_tauri_games_launcher/README.md

   <!-- USAGE EXAMPLES -->
   ## Usage

-  Launch application and add games
+Navigate to the src-tauri folder and use the command cargo doc --open for applications documantation, Used to Launch application and add games

   <p align="right">(<a href="#readme-top">back to top</a>)</p>